A happy content woman standing with a coffee while there are polaroids around her showing all of her joints in pain

 Other people only catch a glimpse

-Now, if you step into that acquaintance’s shoes and see the moving picture they have of you put together from the strobe snapshots they’ve been handed, it’s of someone who occasionally has physical pain, but otherwise looks pretty good and deals with more or less the same mental stuff that most normal people do.
+Now, step into that acquaintance’s shoes and visualize the moving picture they've put together from the snapshots they’ve been handed.
+It’s likely of someone who occasionally has physical pain, but otherwise looks pretty good and deals with more or less the same mental stuff that most normal people do.

-The thing is, most people only see that strobe-light version of your illness because we are so very good at hiding the worst of it from even those close to us.
-I truly wish the world would understand rheumatoid arthritis more than it does, I really do.
+The thing is, most people only see that strobe light version of your chronic illness because we are so very good at hiding the worst of it from everyone, including our friends and family.
+I truly wish the world would understand chronic illness more than it does.
+I really do.

-How do I deal with misconceptions about chronic illness?
+How I deal with misconceptions about chronic illness

 I tell the truth about how I'm feeling

-Tell people that you burst into tears the other day when the bad Wendy’s forgot to give you BBQ sauce for your chicken nuggets because you were really looking forward to just pigging out for once without worrying about fat or calories or carbs.
+Tell people that you burst into tears the other day when Wendy’s forgot to give you BBQ sauce for your chicken nuggets because you were really looking forward to just pigging out for once without worrying about fat or calories or carbs.
 No?
 Just me for that one?
-Well, the Wendy’s restaurants by me are notorious sauce-misers.
+Well, the Wendy’s restaurants by me are notorious sauce-forgetters.

 This article was originally written by Daniel Malito and published on our sister rheumatic community, RheumatoidArthritis.net.